fnagel/deletefiles/README.md

 ToDo
 ----

-* Make TYPO3 7.x compatible
+* Test in TYPO3 7.x
-* Testing after rework
-* Remove file from FAL
 * Migrate docs to ReSt
 * Upgrade guide
 	* Clear cache in Install Tool
 	* Re-add all tasks!
-* Exclude .htaccess files!

 Contribution